Critical concerns faced by MSMEs & Exporters under GST

 • Fast-Track Refund Processing for Exporters: Exporters often face delays in receiving refunds for Input Tax Credit (ITC) and Integrated Goods and Services Tax (IGST) paid on exports.
 Refund processing is complex, requiring multiple validations, leading to working capital constraints.
 Inconsistent application of refund rules across tax jurisdictions.
 Prioritizing ITC claims related to exports within a defined timeframe.
 Implementing a transparent refund system with regular taxpayer updates.

-• Use of AI & Data Analytics: The share of indirect taxes in total revenue receipts has declined, and the Ministry attributes this to macroeconomic factors.
+• Use of AI & Data Analytics: The share of indirect taxes in total revenue receipts has declined, and the ministry attributes this to macroeconomic factors.
 The Committee suggests using AI for better revenue projections and proactive strategies to stabilize tax collections.
 The share of indirect taxes in total revenue has fluctuated, creating uncertainty.
 Need for AI-driven analytics for better revenue projections and GST policy decisions.

 • Burden of Multiple GST Registrations & Compliance Burdens: Businesses face administrative hurdles due to multiple registrations across states.
 The Committee recommends enhancing the Goods and Services Tax portal for easier management of multiple registrations.
 It also suggests introducing a unique business ID for tracking all registrations under one entity.
 Businesses operating in multiple states must register separately in each state, increasing administrative and compliance costs.
 The lack of a centralized system for managing multiple registrations results in errors and confusion